OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 You also have access to many of the powerful GRASS analysis modules.

+..
+TBD: Earlier review comments:
 .. maybe describe a raster processing task instead of a NVIZ one?

+..
+TBD: Cameron review comments:
+  We need to describe what this algorithm is going to do for us.
+Eg:
+  "A commonly used GRASS algorithm is the XXX, which is used for YYY.
+Lets try that now. ..."
+  I'm not going to comment further on this, as we might decide to change the algorithm.
+Whatever algorithm is chosen, it will require more screen shots.

 #.
 Choose :menuselection:`Plugins --> GRASS --> Open GRASS tools`.